 The Prisoner is invited to the building with the green dome to share breakfast with a man who identifies himself as # 2.

 Inside the traditional interior of #2's house is a bizarre inner sanctum reflective of some 1960s concepts of futurism.
 There are bowl-style rotating chairs, giant view screens (displaying strange floating globules...) and James Bond-ian low ceilings and interiors; ones where chairs rise suddenly from subterranean platforms.

 It is here that # 2 and his diminutive manservant -- a silent dwarf -- seem to be aware of the Prisoner's meal preferences before he states them aloud.
 This is another indicator that Big Brother - the State - has been paying close attention.
 The State knows their new ward prefers lemon in his tea and two eggs with his bacon.

 Before long, this "working breakfast" gets down to business.
 Number # 2 reveals that The Prisoner is being held at the Village (his Village, mind you), over a "question" of his resignation.
 He has had a "brilliant career," and "impeccable records" and is now a "valuable property" on the open market.
 It is Number # 2's job to check his motives and allegiances.
 Why did this man, this loyal man, resign his post?

-At this intrusion, the Prisoner responds with a comment that has become the mantra of this classic series (not to mention a few libertarians): "I will not be pushed, filed, stamped, indexed, debriefed, or numbered.
+At this intrusion, the Prisoner responds with a comment that has become the mantra of this classic series: "I will not be pushed, filed, stamped, indexed, debriefed, or numbered.
 My life is my own."

 Bold words, and this Prisoner, who is designated uncooperative and aggressive by the Powers that Be for his refusal to comply with the State, refuses to bend.
 He is given a number (Six), and subsequently refuses that number.
 "I am not a number.
 I am a person," he insists.